kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 ### How to use the Pattern

-1. On your invocation's *Invocation* CMT Record populate the field *Scratch_Implementation_Setting__c* with a string value that will reference the name of a Custom Setting record in *mscope__Service_Environment_Setting__c*.
+1. On your invocation's *Invocation* CMT Record populate the field *Temporary_Development_Stub_Setting__c* with a string value that will reference the name of a Custom Setting record in *mscope__Service_Environment_Setting__c*.
 This field value is a *permanent* setting that is available in all environments but which is only used if a Custom Setting record with the referenced name is present in the org.

 2. Create the Custom Setting record in *mscope__Service_Environment_Setting__c* with its name set as the value above and with the *String_Value__c* field set to the name of an Apex Class that you wish to run as your temporary stub.